 - As part of the finalisation process, we are required to provide you with representations concerning our independence. - We have complied with ethical standards and in our professional judgment, we are independent and our objectivity is not compromised.
-There are no relationships between the Wales Audit Office and Cardiff Harbour Authority that we consider to bear on our objectivity and independence.
+There are no relationships between the Wales Audit Office and the Pension Fund that we consider to bear on our objectivity and independence.